Image shows a person on a paddle board in crystal clear water in the ocean.

 Cash management strategies when rates are neutral

-The prospect of interest rates finding a new equilibrium in the range of 2%-4% means that investors remain under pressure to carefully manage their cash holdings.
+The prospect of interest rates finding a new equilibrium in the range of 2.0% to 4.0% means that investors remain under pressure to carefully manage their cash holdings.

-By holding a combination of assets, ranging from government debt and repurchase agreements (repo) to commercial paper and certificates of deposit, may help mitigate concentration risk.
+By holding a combination of highly liquid assets, ranging from government debt and repurchase agreements (repo) to commercial paper and certificates of deposit, can help mitigate concentration risk.

-In an environment of economic uncertainty, maintaining flexibility through diversified exposures and duration positioning may be helpful in mitigating short-term rate fluctuations.
+In an environment of economic uncertainty, maintaining flexibility through diversified exposures and duration positioning is essential to navigating short-term rate fluctuations.

-While MMFs may seek yield enhancement, they also introduce greater duration risk.
-Investors should balance objectives with capital preservation and liquidity needs.
+While longer-dated instruments seek yield enhancement, they also introduce greater duration risk.
+Investors may consider balancing return objectives with capital preservation and liquidity needs.
+The active management of MMFs may help them to be dynamic and react to changes in markets.
+This can lead to the potential for enhanced yield.

-MMFs are a cornerstone of institutional liquidity strategies, typically seeking blend of capital preservation, daily liquidity and yield potential.
-MMFs typically invest in a diversified pool of high quality, short-term instruments, including but not limited to sovereign and corporate debt, repos, and time deposits, while adhering to stringent regulatory and credit standards depending on the type of MMF.
-Diversification does not assure a profit and may not protect against loss of principal.
+These funds invest in a diversified pool of high-rated, short-term instruments, including but not limited to sovereign and corporate debt, repos and time deposits, while adhering regulatory and credit standards depending on the type of MMF: